yugabyte/yugabyte-db/docs/content/preview/explore/indexes-constraints/secondary-indexes-with-jsonb-ycql.md

 Secondary indexes in YCQL can be created only on tables with `transaction = {'enabled':'true'}`.
 This is due to the use of distributed ACID transactions under the hood to maintain the consistency of secondary indexes in YCQL.

-Any attempt to create secondary index on a table without `transactions = {'enabled':'true'}` will result in an error.
+Any attempt to create a secondary index on a table without `transactions = {'enabled':'true'}` results in an error.

 Create a `users` table that has a JSONB column as follows: